About the programme

-On graduating from Europubhealth+, you will receive a double master's degree (two degrees).
+Upon completion of all requirements of the Europubhealth+ programme, you will receive a double master degree (two degrees).

-Students also receive a Europubhealth+ certificate and a joint diploma supplement delivered on behalf of the whole consortium, specifying the chosen pathway, marks and grading scale.
+Students also receive a Europubhealth+ joint certificate and diploma supplement delivered on behalf of the whole consortium, specifying the chosen pathway, marks obtained and grading scales equivalence.

 Main criteria for eligibility are:

-- A university Bachelor degree, i.e. 180 ECTS, or recognized equivalent in one of the disciplines mentioned in the access profiles
+- At least a university undergraduate degree, i.e. 180 ECTS, or recognized equivalent in one of the disciplines mentioned in the access profiles

 - Proficiency in one, two or three languages depending on the chosen pathway: English, English + French, Spanish + French + English, Spanish + English.

-- Submission before the deadline of a full online application, together with all required supporting documents.
+- Submission before the deadline of a full online application, together with all required supporting documents in English.